highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/investor-preferences.md

 Additionally, you can filter the returned securities list to ensure that only portfolios strictly meeting investor preferences are included.

-For more details, see [Morningstar's Screener API - Investor Preferences].

 This connector is designed to be interacted with using external buttons, that might filter data on the backend, provide pagination as well as sorting.